 Setting Up for Evening Yoga

-To best incorporate this practice into your evening routine, youâll want to put time and effort into planning it.
-This will make nighttime yoga a ritual you look forward to and cherish.
-One factor to keep in mind is when you will practice.
-Ideally, youâll want to do evening yoga one to two hours after eating dinner to prevent feeling weighed down, and prior to your nightly hygiene practices.
-Youâll also want to decide on the location.
+You’ll also want to decide on the location.
 A spot in the house that is quiet, spacious, and clean can be meditative and comforting.
 Figure out what part of the house has those qualities, and make it your go-to place for evening yoga.
-That way, youâll associate it with relaxation and routine.
-Here are some other ways you can help set the mood for sleep:- Turn down the lights to activate melatonin production (the hormone responsible for sleepiness).
+That way, you’ll associate it with relaxation and routine.
+Here are some other ways you can help set the mood for sleep:

 - Add blankets and props such as bolsters and blocks for coziness and comfort.